VivekCR7/TEST/Soft-Skill/SOA.md

 <br>
 <br>

-## what is service-oriented architecture?
+## What is Service-Oriented Architecture?

 * Service Oriented Architecture is an architectural approach in which applications make use of services available in the network.
 * It is as well applied in the field of software design where services are provided to the other components, through a communication protocol over a network.